eliseokeefe/landfall-tracker/README.md

 # landfall-tracker

-This is a landfall tracker that tracks all landfalls occuring in Florida since 1900.
+This is a landfall tracker that tracks all landfalls occurring in Florida since 1900.
 Once storms in Florida that have created landfalls are determined, it outputs the date of the landfall, the name of the storm, and the max wind speed for each event.

 The data are from NOAA Best Track Data (HURDAT2) and the raw data can be found in hurdat2.txt.